ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 setInterval(checkalive, 1000);
 ```

-🌟 The above should be used with the full version of `processAnnounce` as it relies on `lastAlive` and `lastPeer`, which aren't updated in the simplified version.
+🌟 The above should be used with the full version of `processAnnounce`, as it relies on `lastAlive` and `lastPeer`, which aren't updated in the simplified version.

 ## 🎉 Conclusion